 48°41' N / 22°41' E

 ~ Introduction ~

 ( Click the arrow in the buttons below for pronunciation. )

 was part of the Kingdom of Hungary (11th century - 1918 and 1938-1944) with the name of Turjavágás

 in Ung megye (county), next part of Czechoslovakia (1918-1938) with the name of Turja Pasika

 in Podkarpatská Rus (Sub-Carpathia), then part of the Ukrainian Soviet Socialist Republic (1945-1991) with the name of Turja Passeka

 and, since 1991, known as Tur'ya Pasika, in the Perechynskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Tur'ya Pasika are Tuři Pasika, Turjanská Pasika and Turjapaszika.

-Tur'ya Pasika is located about 24 miles NNE of Uzhhorod (Ungvár).
+Tur'ya Pasika is located about twenty-four miles north-northeast of Uzhhorod (Ungvár).